 The super organized home manager has a place for everything, and everything is in its place.
-She might have a dedicated home office, or at least a desk with a filing system where important paperwork is stored.
+She might have a dedicated home office or at least a desk with a filing system for important paperwork.

 The benefits of being a super organized home manager include less stress and less work.
-What appears to be a job in itself is actually a time saver in the long run.
-When you put important paperwork where it belongs and have a pre-set spot where everything goes, you’ll spend less time scrambling to find the things you need or remember when things are due.
+While filing appears to be a job in itself, it's actually a time saver in the long run.
+When you put important paperwork where it belongs and have a pre-set spot for everything, you’ll spend less time scrambling to find the things you need or remember when things are due.

 A super organized home manager keeps a schedule much the way a secretary does in a busy office would.
 Yearly home maintenance, due dates for insurance premiums, and reminders for projects and appointments find a spot on the calendar.
 (Read: Home Maintenance Checklist Saves Money)

 This style of home management works well for people who like being organized and prefer having things orderly at all times.
-People with a more casual nature might find this system too rigid, and fall off the wagon, so to speak, in a short amount of time.
+People with a more casual nature might find this system too rigid.
+They might try this approach but rarely can they maintain the discipline for very long.

 Organization doesn’t require converting a bedroom into a home office.
 For the more casually efficient person, any area will do as long as you can keep track of your home management responsibilities.
 (Read: Making a Home Office Work for You)

 The casually efficient person still keeps track of important paperwork.
-Maybe insurance policies are stored in a binder, and product manuals, birth and marriage certificates, and mortgage paperwork are in a plastic tub. in a closet.
+Maybe insurance policies are stored in a binder and birth and marriage certificates, along with mortgage paperwork are in a plastic tub in a closet.
 As long as you know where to find what you need, you don’t need a special shelf or drawer in a pristine home office to stay on top of managing your home.